arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/creating-basic-face-filter/content.md

     print(clock.fps())
 ```

 Click on the "Play" button at the bottom of the left toolbar.
-Point the camera on the Vision Shield towards your face check if the Portenta can detect it.
-Once it detects your face it should be covered with a smiley.
+Point the camera on the Vision Shield towards your face and check if the Portenta can detect it.
+Once it detects your face, it should be covered with a smiley.

 ![Copy the bitmap image to Flash drive](assets/por_openmv_fd_output.png)

 ## Conclusion

 In this tutorial you learned how to use OpenMV's built-in face detection algorithm which is based on Haar Cascade.
-Furthermore you learned how to copy a file to the internal flash and how to load an image from the Flash into the memory.
+Furthermore, you learned how to copy a file to the internal flash and how to load an image from the Flash into the memory.
 You have also learned how to draw an image on top of a snapshot from the camera stream.

 ### Next Steps
 The [HaarCascade](https://docs.openmv.io/library/omv.image.html#class-Haarcascade-feature-descriptor) class provided by OpenMV can also detect other facial features such as eyes.
 For example you could tweak your **face_detection.py** script to detect your eyes simply by changing the `path` parameter from `frontalface ` to `eye` which is also a built-in model.
 Go ahead and replace the following line in your script and try to figure out how to overlay your eyes with a bitmap image of an eye.